Before troubleshooting, we recommend you try the BlinkUp process once more from start to finish.

 Resolving Server Name

-The Neutron has joined the WiFi network, but is unable to access the internet.
-This is a a WiFi network error.
+The Neutron has joined the Wi-Fi network, but is unable to access the internet.
+This is a Wi-Fi network error.

 The Neutron cannot communicate with our servers.